ANDROGEL FINALLY ARRIVES - 1 July, 2010

 HYPERBARIC OXYGEN Therapy for DIABETIC FEET - 30 April, 2008

 It is frightful to see patients with diabetes come in with feet such as the one shown in the top picture.
 In this patient, the ulcer on the big toe has not healed in six months, risking infection spreading up the foot or into the blood stream.
 The dusky color of the other toes is indication that they too are at risk of ulceration.
 These patients usually end up having to undergo surgery to remove a toe or part of the foot.
 This results in much morbidity and in problems walking.
 In carefully selected patients, hyperbaric oxygen therapy may offer a ray of hope.
 The treatment involves putting the patient into a chamber (not unlike decompression chambers used by divers who suffer "the bends") filled with oxygen under pressure.
 This environment allows better oxygen perfusion of the wound, and a possibility that surgery may be avoided.
-The lower picture shows healing of the ulcer after 20 seesions of hyperbaric oxygen therapy.
+The lower picture used to show healing of the ulcer after 20 sessions of hyperbaric oxygen therapy.
+It cannot be displayed because the Ministry of Health's view is that it contravenes the Ministry'sPublicity Regulations.

 Shrinking LARGE THYROIDS with rhTSH & Radioiodine - 18 Nov, 2007